 “Workplace breath testing is a simple process and should be a mandatory component of an alcohol and drug workplace policy,” Exstrada added.

 Testing improves employee compliance

-One Melbourne-based manufacturer that commenced workplace alcohol and drug testing has seen the incidence of positive readings halved from an average of 6 per cent to 3 per cent.
+One Melbourne-based manufacturer that commenced workplace alcohol and drug testing has seen the incidence of positive readings halved from an average of six per cent to three per cent.
 The improvement is expected to continue as staff realise they can’t get away with it.

 The purpose of this company’s testing regime is to prevent staff from arriving at work still under the influence of alcohol and drugs as they are putting themselves and others at risk from injury or worse.